Warning! Burns may occur when the engine is hot.

 15. If necessary, add coolant up to the marking.

 16. Warm up the engine.
-In this case, the air from the cooling system will exit through the cap of the expansion tank.
-With the engine cold, check the coolant level again.
-Top up with a little water if necessary.
+Air from the cooling system will come out through the expansion tank cap.
+Check the coolant level again on a cold engine.
+Add a little water if necessary.

-If you want to check the antifreeze content of the coolant, you need a hydrometer, which measures the specific gravity (density) liquids.
+If you want to check the antifreeze content of your coolant, you will need a hydrometer, which measures the specific gravity (density) of the liquid.

 Attention!
-Daimler-Benz only allows the use of homemade antifreezes.
-In case of malfunctions caused by the use of antifreeze from other manufacturers, the warranty is void.
-Do not add more than 50% antifreeze to increase the frost resistance of the coolant, this will adversely affect its cooling properties.
-If you do not have a special hydrometer for antifreeze, subtract +2...+3°C from the average value measured with a conventional hydrometer.
+Daimler-Benz permits the use of antifreezes of its own manufacture only.
+In case of malfunctions caused by the use of antifreezes of other manufacturers, the warranty is invalid.
+Do not add more than 50% antifreeze to increase the frost resistance of the coolant, this will negatively affect its cooling properties.
+If you do not have a special hydrometer for antifreeze, subtract +2...+3°C from the average value measured by a conventional hydrometer.

 2. Place a collecting container under the radiator and engine.

-3. Remove the coolant from the expansion tank or unscrew the drain plug on the radiator and drain approximately 1-2 liters of coolant (pic.
-4.46).
+3. Remove the coolant from the expansion tank or unscrew the drain plug on the radiator and drain approximately 1–2 liters of liquid (Fig. 4.46).

 4. Add the required amount of antifreeze to the expansion tank.
-Top up the remaining drained fluid if necessary.
+If necessary, top up with the remaining drained liquid.